cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 In normal task mode:
 - The task waits between trials.
+- If center-gated trial starts are enabled, the cursor must first return near the task-region center before the intertrial timer begins.
 - A target appears.
 - The subject moves the cursor into the target.
 - The cursor must stay inside the target for a required hold time.